-b.
-Do you have any of the following resources to help you integrate CQI into practice? ⊠CIP staff with CQI (e.g., data, evaluation) expertise □Consultants with CQI expertise □a University partnership ⊠Contracts with external agencies to assist with CQI efforts □Other resources:
+- 3. Do you have any of the following resources to help you integrate CQI into practice? ⊠CIP staff with CQI (e.g., data, evaluation) expertise □Consultants with CQI expertise □a University partnership ⊠Contracts with external agencies to assist with CQI efforts □Other resources: - 3.

-c.
 Describe the largest challenges your CIP faces with implementing CQI into your work.

 The three largest overarching challenges to implementing CQI into the work effort of CIP is time, staff, and funding.
 CIP is challenged by the time and effort required to assess and determine if the jurisdictions have implemented the projects or practices outlined in their action plans and how interventions are working.
 Adequately supporting 11 judicial CICs across the entire state who are implementing a variety of initiatives is becoming a concern.
-CIP does contract with NCFJC for CQI assistance, but the assistance is limited to 4 site visits.
+CIP does contract with NCFJC for CQI assistance, but the assistance is limited by funding available.
+The unknown future of CIP funding for the Data and Training Grants is a huge challenge.

-c.
 Please review the list of capacities below.
 Select the three capacity areas that you would like to increase your knowledge of or enhance your ability to do in the next fiscal year.

-□CQI generally ⊠Data collection methodologies Data analysis □Understanding/applying data \Box Evaluation design ⊠Tool development □Policy change implementation □CQI commitment (buy-in) □Collaboration w/agencies □Data-driven decision-making □Participation in CFSR process □Performance measurement □Participation in CFSP/APSR process □Community partnerships □Awareness of evidence-based practices □Research partnerships □Leadership □Data systems Currently available data (e.g., AFCARS) \boxtimes Tracking implementation/changes □Training evaluation Evaluation/CQI efforts specific to: \boxtimes Preventing Trafficking and Streng thening Families Act Quality legal representation \boxtimes Hearing quality □Timeliness/Permanency □Well-being ⊠Engagement/Presence of Parties \Box ICWA □Other: □Other:
+\Box CQI generally \boxtimes D Data collection methodologies \boxtimes Data analysis $\Box U$ Understanding/applying data \Box Evaluation design \Box T Tool development \Box Policy change implementation \Box C CQI commitment (buy-in) Collaboration w/agencies Data-driven decision-making \Box Participation in CFSR process \Box P Performance measurement

+□Participation in CFSP/APSR process □Community partnership

+\Box Awareness of evidence-based practices □Research partnerships

+□Leadership □Data systems

+Currently available data (e.g., AFCARS) \boxtimes Tracking implementation/changes

+□Training evaluation

+Evaluation/CQI efforts specific to:

+\boxtimes Preventing Trafficking and Strengthe ning Families Act

+⊠Quality legal representation ⊠Hearing quality

+□Timeliness/Permanency □Well-being

+Engagement/Presence of Parties □ ICWA

+□Other: